FREE Coin (FREE) Price Hits $0.0000 on Major Exchanges

-FREE Coin (CURRENCY:FREE) traded 14.2% higher against the dollar during the 24-hour period ending at 16:00 PM Eastern on October 10th.
-Over the last seven days, FREE Coin has traded 80.1% higher against the dollar.
-One FREE Coin coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-FREE Coin has a total market cap of $18.78 million and $623,296.00 worth of FREE Coin was traded on exchanges in the last day.
+FREE Coin (CURRENCY:FREE) traded up 15.8% against the US dollar during the one day period ending at 13:00 PM Eastern on October 11th.
+Over the last week, FREE Coin has traded 126% higher against the US dollar.
+One FREE Coin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+FREE Coin has a total market capitalization of $22.61 million and $1.73 million worth of FREE Coin was traded on exchanges in the last day.

 - Polygon (MATIC) traded 2.4% higher against the dollar and now trades at $1.32 or 0.00002639 BTC.